tmicha9528/Color-Vision-Project/README.md

 # Overview

 Welcome to the Color Vision Score App!
 This application aims to determine the extent to which people can see the 16.7 million colors on the RGB spectrum.
 To do this, users navigate three levels of color-matching and receive a score (out of 800 like the SAT), representing their overall accuracy and efficiency when matching across each level.
+The inner shape is colored a randomly generated RGB, so the user moves the R, G, and B sliders (all if on Level 3) to alter the outer shape's color to match the inner shape's.
+Users have a set amount of time and attempts for each level that factor into the final score calculation.

 ![alt text](img/lvl3ipad.png)